NATIONAL OLYMPIC COMMITTEE

 It is important to me -- and to you -- that I remain neutral in preparing information for worldwide use.
 Many factors can cause a bias in the preparation of material.
 Knowing this can help you to be a better researcher and help you avoid such bias.

-If you read about the 1972 Munich Olympic Games from an American book you will have a certain perspective, or point of view.
+For example: if you read about the 1972 Munich Olympic Games from an American book you will have a certain perspective, or point of view.
 You may find a very different version of the same events if you read a German, French or Chinese book -- assuming that you can read those languages.
 The more controversial a subject becomes -- the more bias you will find in different sources of information.

 When studying the Olympic Games you will find that several major forces can influence events.
 From the first Olympics in Athens in 1896 to the current selection of host cities -- the Olympic Games are influenced by politics, economics, history, culture, bias and prejudice.
 For example -- if you study the taking of athletes from Israel as hostages (and their eventual death) at the 1972 Munich Olympic Games -- you will find differing accounts of what happened and different perceptions on the after-effects.
 Should the Games have been cancelled?
 Should the Germans have had more sharpshooters at the airport?
 Did the Germans allow or prohibit Israeli agents from assisting?
 What was the reaction in the Muslim world?
+Should there be memorials or a "moment of silence" in memory of the dead athletes at every Olympic Games?
+After forty-four years these questions are still being asked.

 email: Olympicbks@aol.com